 What to do: Montrose Beach is a popular place for families, who set up umbrellas on the spacious sands or grill out in the grassy area just beyond the beach’s edge.
 Montrose Beach also includes a natural area that attracts migratory birds during the fall and spring seasons.
 A serene dune habitat supports a variety of endangered plant life.

-Where to eat: The Dock at Montrose Beach is another hot spot.
+Where to eat: The Dock at Montrose Beach is another beach hot spot.
 The large patio offers waterfront views, a casual menu, cold beer, and occasional live music.
-It’s also dog friendly, if you want to bring your four-legged friend after a day at the dog beach.
+It’s also dog friendly if you want to bring your four-legged friend after a day at the dog beach.

 South Shore Beach

 South Shore Beach is perfect if you’re looking to soak up a little sun and culture, thanks to the nearby South Shore Cultural Center.
-The beach itself includes a nature sanctuary, sand dunes, a small wetland, prairie landscape, woodlands, and plenty of sand and sun.
-The 65-acre area include a nine-hole golf course, tennis courts, a circular beach house with restrooms and showers, and excellent city view.
-7059 S. South Shore Drive
+The beach itself includes a nature sanctuary, sand dunes, a small wetland, a prairie landscape, woodlands, and plenty of sand and sun.
+The 65-acre area includes a nine-hole golf course, tennis courts, a circular beach house with restrooms and showers, and excellent city views.

 Chicago's South Shore Cultural Center

-What to do: When you’re done on the beach, walk over to South Shore Cultural Center, a gorgeous and historic building that houses a solarium, formal dining hall, a theater, the Washburne Culinary Institute, and the Dr. Margaret Burroughs gallery.
+What to do: When you’re done on the beach, walk over to South Shore Cultural Center, a gorgeous and historic building that houses a solarium, formal dining hall, a theater, and the Dr. Margaret Burroughs gallery.

 Explore more: Check out things to do, see, and eat in the South Shore neighborhood.